-Antimicrobial susceptibility testing: Disk diffusion method was applied to determine the antibiotic susceptibility pattern of the Shigella isolates on Muller-Hinton agar plates, according to the guidelines of Clinical Laboratory Standards Institute (CLSI).
+Antimicrobial susceptibility testing: Disk diffusion method wiil be applied to determine the antibiotic susceptibility pattern of the Shigella isolates on Muller-Hinton agar plates, according to the guidelines of Clinical Laboratory Standards Institute (CLSI).
 The antimicrobial disks used in the study are ampicillin (10 µg), azithromycin (15µg), ceftriaxone (30µg), ciprofloxacin (5µg), ceftazidime(30µg), meropenem (10 µg), imipenem (10 µg), co-trimoxazole (1.25/23.75ug).
 All antibiotics will be obtained from Mast Ltd., UK.
 A standard inoculum equaled to 0.5 McFarland, is swabbed on Muller-Hinton agar.
 Antibiotic disks are Dispend, after drying the plate for 3-5 minutes (1).

 DNA extraction and PCR assay: